briacht/MLADS-2021-mlnet-tutorial/Demo 1 - Explore API in Notebooks/README.md

 This demo uses the ML.NET API in a .NET Interactive Notebook to build a machine learning pipeline, train and evaluate a model, and consume the model.

+This will be a **regression** model that predicts the price of taxi fare based on several features such as distance travelled, number of passengers, etc.

+The data used for training is originally from the [NYC TLC Taxi Trip dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## Getting started

 ### Set up